Committed to Affordability

-Our tuition and fees are approximately $4,000 less than the average private, four-year Midwestern college or university.
-Overall, our combined tuition and room-and-board costs are more than $9,000 below the national average.
+Our tuition and fees are approximately $9,500 less than the national average for private, four-year colleges and universities.
 What other schools may appear to offer in financial aid, we account for in reduced upfront tuition—you receive the immediate benefit of a more affordable cost overall, not just a discount.

 The Details You’re Looking For

 Our online Net Price Calculator can provide you a basic estimate of the annual costs you can expect at North Park, as well as what scholarships and grants you may qualify for.
 You can use this before you apply, or during the application process before you receive your official financial aid package, to get an idea of what your costs may be.
 (All colleges and universities should offer this feature, so you can do a little comparison shopping to determine what is best for your family.)

 More than 95 percent of students receive some form of financial assistance at North Park.
 Ninety-two percent of students receive assistance they do not need to pay back.

 You may qualify for up to $20,000 per year in academic and talent-based scholarships.
 You may also be awarded grants (need-based awards) that are funded by the federal government, state, University, or the Evangelical Covenant Church.
 North Park does not have a separate financial aid application; your admission application and FAFSA provide all the information we need.
 Learn more: